briankoser/sfc-listeners-guide/episodes/0194-silver-chair-the-movie-and-other-news.md

 ben_is_right:
   - Steven Moffat said there will be a female doctor when the right person comes along, not just for the sake of political correctness.
+encouraging_signs:
+  - A man was fired for liking My Little Pony too much
 future_episodes:
   - Chronicles of Narnia film comparison
   - Granchise thoughts